 As residents, it is vital that we protect the environment we live in.
 Please view our 2018 Hazardous Waste flyer (PDF) to learn about properly disposing of items such as:

 - Colostomy Bags

 For additional information about Refuse Collection, Recycling, and Yard Waste, view the 2018 Refuse Collection flyer (PDF).

 For helpful tips regarding yard waste and grass clippings, view the 2018 Yard Waste flyer (PDF).

 Animal damage to your cart?
 View the 2018 Animal Damage flyer (PDF).

 The Village of River Grove receives its water from Lake Michigan through a purchase agreement with the City of Chicago.
 New residents should call River Grove Village Hall at 708-453-8000 to schedule service.

-The current Water and Sewer rates for River Grove residential customers are as follows:
+The Water and Sewer rates for River Grove residential customers as of August 1st.
+2022 are:

-Our Public Works department is responsible for the maintenance of the water main system, sanitary and storm sewer system.
-Duties include repairing water main breaks, clearing debris from storm drain entry points, conducting inspections and taking meter reads.
+Our Public Works department is responsible for the maintenance of the water main system, sanitary, and storm sewer system.
+Duties include repairing water main breaks, clearing debris from storm drain entry points, conducting inspections, and taking meter readings.

 NICOR Link: NICOR Website